nathanverrill/osint/README.md

 `make ingest`

-Builds and starts the docker containers to automatically start ingesting from the ais streamio web socket into the `ais_streamio_reports_raw`.
-You can navigate to `http://localhost:8080/topics` to see the messages.
+Builds and starts the Redpanda docker containers for processing events and the live map.

+To start receiveing AIS data from AIS Streamio, activate the appropriate virtual environment and install `requirements.txt` then run `python3 aisstreamio_subscriber.py`

+You can check the Redpanda console to confirm the `ais_streamio_reports_raw` topic is being populated at `http://localhost:8080/topics`

 #### Processing